 You contribute the maximum amount each year to your 401(k), sacrificing a fatter paycheck today for financial security down the road, and for that, you should be proud.
 But if you aren’t setting additional savings aside to help cover your living expenses in retirement, you may find — as many do — that it won’t be enough.
 Not even close.

 “Unless you started with a lot of money, or you save a tremendous amount of money each year, just maxing out your 401(k), even with an employer match, isn’t going to get you there,” said Quintin Hardtner in an interview, a financial professional with Hardtner Wealth Strategies in Shreveport, Louisiana.

-To run a reasonable chance of maintaining your standard of living when you retire, many financial advisors recommend saving between 10 percent and 15 percent of your salary annually from the day you start working.
+To run a reasonable chance of maintaining your standard of living when you retire, many financial professionals recommend saving between 10 percent and 15 percent of your salary annually from the day you start working.
 Others, including Corey Schneider, a financial professional with Sentinel Solutions in New York, New York, say it should be even more, as much as 20 percent.

 For high-income earners, it is impossible to save that much using a 401(k) alone.
 Why?

 The Internal Revenue Service sets annual limits on how much you may save on a pre-tax basis to your 401(k) or other defined contribution plan.
-That limit, which adjusts periodically to reflect cost of living increases, is $19,500 for 2020.1 (Those 50 and older can make additional catch-up contributions of $6,500 per year to their 401(k) in 2022.
+That limit, which adjusts periodically to reflect cost of living increases, is $20,500 for 2022.1 Those 50 and older can make additional catch-up contributions of $6,500 per year to their 401(k) in 2022.
 (Learn more: Retirement catch-up options)

 “A 401(k) generally does not allow you to save as much of your income as you should because of the caps,” said Schneider.